Power of quantum measurement in simulating unphysical operations: Diamond norm as the simulation cost

-The diamond norm, also known as the completely bounded trace norm, is a fundamental quantity in quantum information and efficiently computable by a semi-definite program (SDP)~\cite{kitaev1997quantum, watrous2018theory}.
-It serves as a measure of distance between quantum channels and finds natural operational meanings in channel discrimination tasks~\cite{rosgen2005hardness, gilchrist2005distance}.
+The diamond norm, also known as the completely bounded trace norm, is a fundamental quantity in quantum information~\cite{kitaev1997quantum}.
+It serves as a measure of distance between quantum channels and is efficiently computable by a semi-definite program (SDP)~\cite{watrous2018theory}.
 Given a Hermitian-preserving map $\cE_{A\to B}$, its diamond norm is defined as

 where the optimization is over all states $\rho_{A'A}$ and the dimension of the system $A'$ is equal to the dimension of system $A$.
 The map $\id_{A'}$ denotes the identity channel on the system $A'$, and $\lrV{\cdot}_1$ is the trace norm.